 In your bank, also lies the material storage.
 In this you will be able to drop every crafting material you find, up to a stack of 250 (or more if you buy the coresponding upgrade from the gem store).

-Also in the bank section you will find the Wardrobe, which shows you every skin the you have unlocked.
+Also in the bank section you will find the Wardrobe, which shows you every skin that you have unlocked.
 Skins are unlocked by either binding an item to your character or by salvaging it.

 Welcome to Guild Wars 2 Auction House.
 Here you will be able to buy and sell anything that isn’t Character or Account bound.
 You may also buy Legendary items from the TP!
 You are also gonna be spending a lot of time here, for buying materials to gear.

 In the TP, you may place an order for an item, or buy it straight up from the lowest seller.
-Similarily you can place a sell order or sell to the highest paying customer straight away.
+Similarily you can place a sell order or sell to the highest paying customer straight away

 In the Gem Store you use the currency of Gems.
 Gems can be aqcuired in 3 ways:

 In the Gem Store you can buy from account upgrades like more bank space or more character slots, to outfits and cosmetic items.
 You can also find boosters for more XP or Magic Find.
 Be sure to check the gem store often as many times ArenaNet puts on sales!

 Here’s some tips that might help new players in saving some gold and make their life easier in the game.